OwnZones/mpegts/README.md

 in.append(packet, 188);

 //Demux the data
-TsFrame *frame = nullptr;
+EsFrame *frame = nullptr;
 demuxer.decode(&in, frame);

-//If the TsFrame != nullptr there is a demuxed frame availabile
+//If the EsFrame != nullptr there is a demuxed frame availabile
 //Example usage of the demuxer can be seen here ->
 //https://github.com/Unit-X/ts2efp/blob/master/main.cpp